-Once a call has been answered by one videophone no other videophones may join in, view or listen to the call.
-If another videophones handset is picked up, or the view button is pressed, the videophone will not activate.
+Once a call has been made from an entrance panel only the videophone(s) which is/are ringing may answer the call.
+Once answered, if another videophones handset is picked up, or the view button is pressed, the videophone will not activate (including extensions of the active videophone).